Kingxukai/linux/Documentation/networking/driver.rst

 		return NETDEV_TX_OK;
 	}

-And then at the end of your TX reclamation event handling:
+And then at the woke end of your TX reclamation event handling:

 .. code-block:: c